Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Framework to understand.

 Relative or transformative steps towards addressing injustices.
 And so in, in my framework, I look at cultural epistemic injustices.
-So this relates to dominant concepts of knowledge that could exclude differing histories of values, narratives, and world views.
+So this relates to dominant concepts of knowledge that could exclude different histories of values, narratives, and world views.
 Then I look at material injustice.

 The power dynamics basically that underlie different race, class, sexual, gender, geographic or spiritual hierarchies, so that those are the lenses of analysis that I use to tackle the space.
 And I think what's really useful is once you have the words to describe.